WorldMaker/jocobookclub/src/site/held/adventures-amina-al-sirafi.md

 tags: [fantasy]
 ---

-Held due to having another of her book's already on the list
+Held due to having another of her books already on the list